mister-t/hr-process/README.md

 10. Indeed
 11. Hired

 Lastly, we can also use various scraping tools to consolidate potential candidates and sift through them after ingesting the data into our system.
+An [example](https://www.youtube.com/watch?v=ApgVkG2Mofk) is using apollo.io to look for potential candidates and scrape the results page.

 ## 4. Interview Questions